the-human-colossus-foundation/oca-spec/RFCs/0002-OCA_Bundle_Archive/README.md

 - Start Date: 2023-02-10

 ## Summary
-OCA README is human-accessible representation of the OCA bundle for human access, OCA discoverability, and schema preservation.
+OCA README is human-accessible representation of the OCA bundle for human access, OCA discoverability, and schema preservation/archiving.

 ## Motivation
 For helping humans to understand OCA Bundles.
 Requirements for a datasets schema to be this accessible are: